 That’s why we created this guide to basic car maintenance tips.
 Anyone can do these 10 easy maintenance steps in their driveway with minimal tools, at little cost.
-Don’t worry, you don’t need to be an expert.
+Don’t worry, you don’t need to be an expert — even just understanding your car can go a long way.
 Performing these check ups on a regular basis can add thousands of miles to your car’s life and save you some serious cash.

 Check your car’s service manual for timelines on when you should replace fluids and do regular maintenance.
 Your service manual will also tell you which specific products to use when tackling these projects.

 Tools you need: clean rag

 Estimated cost: $0

 Oil lubricates major components in your engine, keeping them safe from wear and tear.
 Ensuring your engine has a sufficient amount of oil can save you thousands of dollars.

 To check your oil, open the hood of your car and locate the top of the dipstick.
 It is a small yellow loop that you pull to reveal the rest of the dipstick.
 The dipstick is a long, thin metal rod with the sole purpose of helping you measure the oil in your tank.
 The dipstick has two lines near its very bottom, one indicating ‘low,’ and another indicating ‘full.’
 Remove the dipstick fully, wipe it with a clean rag, and insert the dipstick back into the oil fill port.